Missing width warning when part of a bus is compared

 Am I missing something here?

-#4 Updated by Wilson Snyder 11 months ago
+#4 Updated by Wilson Snyder over 1 year ago

 - Subject changed from Error when part of a bus is compared to Missing width warning when part of a bus is compared